- Vendors provide information that is used during the software selection process.

 SAP brought out a master data management product called MDM.
 However, it never gained much of a following and had many implementation problems.
 It was not competitive with other master data solutions in the marketplace.
-I could go on and on about SAP’s marketing documentation, but hopefully you get the point.
+I could go on and on about SAP’s marketing documentation, but hopefully, you get the point.
 And while SAP takes enormous liberties with the truth, most vendor marketing documentation is in some way misleading.
-In fact, aside from entertainment value, there is little reason to read SAP’s marketing literature.
+Aside from entertainment value, there is little reason to read SAP’s marketing literature.
 However, this is not always the case with all vendors.

 How Arena Solutions Differs from SAP in Information Accuracy

-For instance, a vendor whose marketing documentation is quite accurate is Arena Solutions, a vendor that makes bill of material management software and for which I wrote a book that featured their software.
-I have never read any documentation from Arena that seems “off” or misrepresentative, and in fact a very good amount of Arena’s documentation is quite educational.
-This is in fact what marketing documentation should be, but is very rarely the case because most companies cannot resist embellishing in order to make their case and to persuade in the hopes of selling more software.
+For instance, a vendor whose marketing documentation is entirely accurate is Arena Solutions, a vendor that makes bill of material management software and for which I wrote a book that featured their software.
+I have never read any documentation from Arena that seems “off” or misrepresentative, and in fact, an outstanding amount of Arena’s documentation is quite educational.
+This is, in particular, what marketing documentation should be, but is very rarely the case because most companies cannot resist embellishing to make their case and to persuade in the hopes of selling more software.
 Let’s review some of Arena’s statements from their marketing literature to see how it differs from SAP.

 “Item management is easy when part data, assemblies and documents—including drawings and data sheets—are all in one place.
 Give your team and designated suppliers controlled access to all the information they need to design and manufacture your product.
 A centralized product record allows your team to make faster and more efficient design decisions—like reusing part specifications from old designs—and save time and money.”

 This is all true.
-When all information is in one place it’s easier to find, and in fact, Arena’s software does just this.
+When all information is in one place, it’s easier to find, and in fact, Arena’s software does just this.
 Arena’s product also significantly increases the reuse of old designs.
-Observe that the hyperbole of these statements is minimal, and when contrasted to the highly-generalized statements that SAP made in their marketing literature for NetWeaver, these statements are quite specific.
+Observe that the hyperbole of these statements is minimal.
+When contrasted to the highly-generalized statements that SAP made in their marketing literature for NetWeaver, these statements are quite specific.
 Arena is not saying their software will do everything, but that it will do something specific, and then explains how it will do that thing.

 “Create a unique record for every part in your item master with customizable part numbering schemes and categories.
 Customizable categories can be used to determine the layout and sequence of fields in your part record.
 With up to 250 customizable attributes per category, BOMControl allows you to record and track the data you need, at big-picture and granular levels.”